LCC-CIT/CS133JS-CourseMaterials/Labs/Lab02/CS133JS_Lab02_Part1_FunctionExercises.md

 # Lab 2, Part 1: Function Exercises

-For this part of the lab you will use the [*CS133JS_Lab02_Part1.html*](CS133JS_Lab02_Part1.html) file provided.
+For this part of the lab you will use the [*CS133JS_Lab02_Part1.html*](CS133JS_Lab02_Part1.html) file provided (right-click on the link, then click on "save-as" to save the file to your computer).
 You will write a second file named *Lab02_Part1.js*.

 For each problem, write a function in your .js file.
-Write code in the .html file to call that function.
-Write the function below the TODO comment in the .html file.
+In the .html file, below the comment that starts with "TODO:", write code to call that function.
+In the .js file, write the function below the "TODO:" comment.

 1. `jsIsAwesome`&mdash;a function with no parameters and no return value:
    - Write a definition for a function that pops up an alert that says "JavaScript is awesome!".